 If in the ranks of the armed forces there were a whole two promising projects, then with civil aviation everything remains the same, that is, the average Mi-8

 and heavy Mi-26

 they will replace, but only strongly modernized, with the latest equipment and new engines.
 And this will not be done for reasons of economy, not at all.
 Just today, the aviation industry can not yet provide them with an alternative.
 In general, the planned volume of purchases of these vehicles is not known for certain, but, based on some data, it can be assumed that Mi-8 will acquire about 500 machines, and Mi-26 about 40 machines.

 The same trend is seen with sea helicopters.
 In the coming years Ka-27

-and his modernized "brothers" will still play the role of the first (and only) violin.
-The chief designer of the design bureau, Kamov, Sergey Mikheyev, at a naval cabin in St. Petersburg, said this: “Naval aviation is in a difficult position today.
-It has not been funded for nearly 20 years.
-Until the end of the 80-x we managed to re-equip the fleet aircraft on the Ka-27 and its modifications.
-Then KB created a civilian version of the Ka-27 - Ka-32, and the sale of this helicopter allowed to support the production of units and components, which ultimately helped keep the fleet helicopters in service.
-Today, despite the increase in the state defense order, special funds for research and development on new topics are not allocated, and this is a serious problem.
-Therefore, in the foreseeable future, waiting for some fundamentally new cars is not worth it, but we continue to improve existing ones. "
+and his modernized “brothers” will still play the role of the first (and only) violin.
+This was announced by the chief designer of the Kamov Design Bureau Sergey Mikheev at the naval show held in St. Petersburg: “Naval aviation today is in a difficult position.
+It has not been funded for almost 20 years.
+Until the end of the 80s, we managed to rearm aviation fleet on the Ka-27 and its modifications.
+Then the design bureau created a civilian version of the Ka-27 - Ka-32, and the sale of this helicopter made it possible to support the production of units and components, which ultimately helped to maintain the fleet’s helicopters.
+Today, despite the increase in state defense orders, special funds are not allocated for research and development on new topics, and this is a serious problem.
+Therefore, wait in the foreseeable future for some fundamentally new machines is not worth it, but we continue to improve existing ones. "